PPPSDavid/ORIE-4741-Project/midterm_report.md

 Clearly, these simple models do not fit the data very well, but they are all better than simply guessing the majority class.
 We were also able to confirm from the feature importance of decision tree that **departure delay is very informative**.

 ### Train, Test, Validation Procedure
-Since in our simple models there is no hyperparameter tuning, we split our dataset using **train-test split**.
-During the construction of a more complex model with hyperparameters, we will utilize a **train-test-validation split** to make sure our test dataset is always kept hidden from the model training process.
+We split our dataset using **train-test split**.
+For hyperparameter tuning, we will utilize a **train-test-validation split** .
 Due to the large dataset size, we believe even with such splitting each dataset will contain a sufficient number of rows to achieve sound results.

 ### Under/Overfitting Concerns
-We observe no significant differences between train and test error.
-We believe due to the complexity of the flight delay problem and the large sample size we have, our main concern is how to train **a more complex, expressive model** to resolve underfitting.
+We observe **no significant differences** between train and test error.
+Due to the complexity of the flight delay problem and the large sample size we have, we will focus on how to train **a more complex, expressive model** to resolve **underfitting**.
 We plan to do this by trying polynomial features for logistic regression and also trying out different boosting/bagging techniques for Trees.
 We will also try Neural Networks, which should have the most expressiveness.

 ### Further Improvement
 We will continue to work on the following area to improve the model: